nearst/laconia/packages/laconia-invoke/README.md

 LACONIA_INVOKE_CALL_CAPTURE_CARD_PAYMENT_LAMBDA: capture-card-payment
 ```

-Once the environment variable is set, you will be able to invoke `capture-card-payment` lambda by registering the instances function
+Once the environment variable is set, you will be able to invoke `capture-card-payment` lambda by
+registering the `envVarInstances` function
 provided by `laconia-invoke`:

 ```js